 A Wisconsin soldier from Lena who specialized in civil affairs was killed after only two weeks in Iraq when an improvised explosive device struck her convoy, authorities and family members said Tuesday.

 Private First Class.
-Nichole M. Frye, 19, was assigned to Company A, 415th Civil Affairs Battalion of the Army Reserve in Kalamazoo, Mich.
+Nichole M. Frye, 19, was assigned to Company A, 415th Civil Affairs Battalion of the Army Reserve in Kalamazoo, Michigan.
 Her mother, Lisa Frye, told The Associated Press the family received a computer e-mail from her daughter about a week ago explaining some of her duties.
-She had been in Iraq only about two weeks.
+She had only been in Iraq for about two weeks.

 “I think she had some fears of going over there,” she said.
 “Actually she wanted to try and stay in the states because of my health.”